tommyshellberg/unquest-app/docs/architecture/state-management.md

 ## Overview

-UnQuest uses Zustand for state management with MMKV persistence for optimal performance and developer experience.
+emberglow uses Zustand for state management with MMKV persistence for optimal performance and developer experience.

 ## Store Architecture